 For investment subsidy, the subsidy amount shall not exceed the difference between the eligible costs and the operating profit of the investment.
 "Operating profit" is defined as the difference between the discounted revenues and discounted operating costs over the economic life of the investment where this difference is positive.
 Applying an appropriate discount rate allows a reasonable profit to be made (see Annex 1 No. 33 for more).
 The operating profit shall be deducted from the eligible costs ex-ante, on the basis of reasonable projections, or through a claw-back mechanism.
-Reasonable projections should be verified by appropriate analysis, using independent experts if necessary, and retained on the project file.
+Reasonable projections should be verified by appropriate analysis, using independent experts if necessary.